apennathur/arunpennathur/index.md

 I am a member of the American Society for Engineering Education (ASEE), the Institute for Industrial and Systems Engineers, and the Human Factors and Ergonomics Society.

-I am also a member of the leadership team and the webmaster for the North Midwest Section of the ASEE.
+I am also a member of the leadership team and the webmaster for the North Midwest Section of the ASEE (http://nms.asee.org)

 Please feel free to contact me if you are interested in learning more about my work.